Discover How to Protect Your Church Seating While Thoroughly Disinfecting Surfaces

-Here at New Holland Church Furniture, we handcraft our quality-built worship seating and furniture to withstand the test of time.
+Here at New Holland Church Furniture, we handcraft our quality-built worship furniture and synagogue or church seating to withstand the test of time.
 However, maintaining worship furniture with some light cleaning and care routines is beneficial.
-Additionally, in light of our current COVID-19 pandemic situation, you likely have questions about cleaning and sanitizing your wood furniture without damaging finishes.
+Additionally, in light of the continuing COVID-19 pandemic situation, you likely have questions about cleaning and disinfecting your wood furniture to “prevent the spread” without damaging finishes.

-Not quite sure how to properly care for hardwood worship furniture to ensure that your congregation’s investment lasts as long as possible even while addressing disinfecting concerns?
-Today’s blog post is for you!
+Not quite sure how to properly care for hardwood worship furniture to ensure that your congregation’s investment lasts as long as possible, even while addressing disinfecting concerns?
+This blog post is for you!

-Discover our tips for keeping your worship space looking beautiful by following an overall approach of light-touch cleaning, treating issues, disinfecting surfaces as needed, and protecting your seating and other furniture from damage.
+Discover our tips for keeping your worship space looking beautiful by following an overall approach of light-touch cleaning, treating issues, disinfecting surfaces or objects as needed, and protecting your seating, chairs for worship, and other furniture from damage.

 Lightly Clean on a Regular Basis

-With hardwood worship furniture, cleaning routines can be divided into two categories: regular dusting and less frequent, deeper cleaning.
+With hardwood worship furniture, cleaning routines can be divided into two categories: regular dusting and less frequent, deeper cleaning and disinfecting.
 Often, that “less frequent” schedule can be annual or bi-annual.
 (In many churches, for instance, thorough cleaning is limited to just before Christmas services and just before Easter.)

-These are the main items for your regular cleaning to-do list.
+These are the main items for your routine cleaning to-do list.
 (More on deeper cleaning in the next section.)

 Keep Dust Off